sheki/talks/gophercon_2015_notes.md

 #why rewrite.
 * Estimated performance and reliability wins of using go were huge.
 * Go has a good async model, and it is not blocking.
 It would increase our throughput.
-* It was hard to understand the ruby codebase, we had unfortunately used a lot of gems, it was heard to understand what was going on.
+* It was hard to understand the ruby codebase, we had unfortunately used a lot of gems, and Reading a dynamic language is hard.
-We lost a few engineers who built the initial ruby stack.
+* We lost a few engineers who built the initial ruby stack.
-* Reading a dynamic language is hard.
 * Our stack did not look well suited for a 10x growth.
 * Our bursty nature of traffic was not very well suited for ruby/unicorn.